wur-wsg/VIC/docs/Development/working-with-git.md

 3. **Your Clone(s) of your Fork:** a clone is a copy of your fork, stored on your local machine, where you can edit and test the code.
 You can have one or more clones.
 Each clone is a snapshot of a particular version of the code in your fork (e.g., you select which branches, and which versions of the code on those branches, to copy to your clone).
 You can change which version of the code each of your clones points to at any time.
 Your clone is where you edit files and commit changes.
 You can then push code changes from your clone back up to your fork.

 ## Step 1: Fork the repo
 If you do not have a github account, create one.
 It's free for public repos (like the VIC one).
-On the [UW-Hydro/VIC](https://github.com/UW-Hydro/VIC) or [VIC-WUR github page](https://github.com/wur-wsg/VIC) page, click "Fork" in the upper right hand corner.
+On the [UW-Hydro/VIC](https://github.com/UW-Hydro/VIC) page, click "Fork" in the upper right hand corner.

 ## Step 2: Clone your fork
 You've successfully forked the VIC repository, but so far it only exists on GitHub.
 To be able to work on the project, you will need to clone it to your local machine.